factcast/factcast/factcast-site/documentation/content/setup/server/metrics.md

 There are a bunch of metrics already emitted in the server.
 There are different kinds of metrics used:

 * Timers (collecting durations of code execution)
-* Meters (collecting metric events, for example occurrences of errors)
+* Meters (collecting metric events, for example, occurrences of errors)

-As this list is constantly growing, we cannot guarantee completeness of the documentation.
+As this list is continuously growing, we cannot guarantee the documentation's completeness.
 If you want to see the current list of operations, please look at [StoreMetrics.java](https://github.com/factcast/factcast/blob/issue1163/factcast-store-pgsql/src/main/java/org/factcast/store/pgsql/internal/StoreMetrics.java)
 .

-At the **time of writing (0.3.10)** the store operations that are counted/measured are:
+At the **time of writing (0.3.10)**, the store operations that are counted/measured are:

 | operation | duration  |
 |---|---|